oldcold/preview/BlockProducerRewards.md

 ```

 <a name="conclusion"></a>

+For the time being rewards are distributed from a super user `eosio`, which means additional tokens will be created and assigned to the same account who is able to issue them upon the whole network launch.

 #Conclusion

 1. Block producers get **Fixed Rewards** from blocks they are to produce, and **Dynamic Rewards** from proportion of votes they possess.

 2. **Payment per block** might fluctuate based on BPs' parameters.
-Based on current configuration, **1.5898** eos tokens will become 'visible' every second, which likely to be reduced upon release.
+Based on current configuration, **1.5898** eos tokens will become "visible" every second, which likely to be reduced upon release.

 3. Producers have to **initiatively** claim rewards from the system, no producer is able to claim more than **once a day**.

-4. For the time being rewards are distributed from a super user `eosio`, which means additional tokens will be created and assigned to the same account who is able to issue them upon the whole network launch.
-We assume this is a temporary implementation for easy test and look forward to an improvement here.
+4. Some imperfect implementations (lack of constraints, etc) from the current code, we assume this is a stopgap for easy test and look forward to an improvement in the coming versions.

 *In the following articles, we are going to talk about some detailed implementation about* **voting process***, including producer registration, producer votiong and proxy related stuff.*